kessler-frost/kratos/kratos-presentation.md

 ## The Philosophy

-Remember when people used to keep web servers running 24/7 just to serve a few requests per day?
-Then serverless came along and everyone realized how wasteful that was.
+In the recent years we have seen a dramatic shift from people running full-fledged services to instead do things in a serverless manner - using platforms like Vercel - as it helps you hit the ground running.

-AI is having the same moment right now.
+AI will soon have the same paradigm shift.

-**Just like how serverless functions became the backbone of event-driven systems, serverless intelligence will be the backbone of future system architecture.**
+**Just like how serverless functions became the backbone of event-driven systems, serverless intelligence will become the backbone of future system architectures.**

 Why keep intelligence "on retainer" when you can summon it exactly when you need it?